 Our Major and Minor Programs

 Our major and minor programs are an opportunity for students to take courses in multiple departments, providing students with an understanding of the cultural, ethnic, and linguistic diversity of the region.
 The LAS major and minor are designed to provide students with the flexibility to pursue their interests through different disciplines, and opportunities to develop and fine-tune the language skills and intercultural competencies that serve as the foundation for multiple postgraduate and career pathways.
-In addition to our undergraduate programs, students can pursue graduate study in Latin America-related topics in a variety of UBC units.

 LAS students graduate with wide-ranging skills that are in demand in diverse industries and governmental settings.
 The Latin American Studies major and minor serve as the foundation for careers in public service, business, education, humanitarian work, law, health care, non-profit organizations, NGOs, foreign service, tourism, and many other fields.
 Students are strongly encouraged to combine the Latin American Studies major or minor with a major or minor in another discipline, to expand their multi-disciplinary skills even further.